guseX/portfolio/YEBANSKI clicker/README.txt

-Due to the fact that this game is made on the Godot engine, I cannot provide the project code :(
+-🖥️Due to the fact that this game is made on the Godot engine, I cannot provide the project code :(